svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Programs](https://www.youtube.com/watch?v=-J_xL4IGhJA&list=PLE18841CABEA24090)
 series of lecturs is a lot of fun and I recommend everyone to watch it.
 I watched this lecture series several times while entertaining the idea of some day implement some kind of a Lisp.
 However, I didn't want to implement a Lisp interpreter in Lisp, or even in Haskell, it would feel a bit like cheating.
+So instead, the idea is to combine these two newly found interests (MCUs and Lips).

-The [lispBM](https://github.com/svenssonjoel/lispBM) project is my (ongoing) attempt to learn some about lisp while at the same time learn more about MCUs while making them more accessible, once you get used to having a REPL it is hard to go back.
+The [lispBM](https://github.com/svenssonjoel/lispBM) project is my (ongoing) attempt to learn some about lisp while at the same time learn more about MCUs to make them more accessible to me, once you get used to having a REPL it is hard to go back.

-I don't have very much experience or long background in programming numerous Lipses, so my attempt of making one is most likely very naive.
+I don't have very much experience or long background in programming numerous Lisps, so my attempt of making one is most likely very naive.
 A small amount of dabbling with [Emacs Lisp](https://www.gnu.org/software/emacs/manual/html_node/elisp/) and I did like skimming [Land Of Lisp](https://nostarch.com/lisp.htm) but